Munn Ice Arena - Michigan State Spartans

 Food & Beverage 3

 There are four large concession areas located in each corner of the concourse above the seating area.
 It's a rather uninspired menu, with just the standard arena basics available.
 The quality is probably a little better than expected with Kowalski hot dogs being a good bet.

 Fans will also find Johnsonville brats, slices of pizza, soft pretzels, and standard nachos Drink choices include Pepsi products.
 Combo meals are available and will save you $1 compared to items purchased individually.
 For example, the hot dog combo includes a hot dog, 32-ounce pop, and a box of popcorn.

 The bottom line is that Munn Ice Arena is a fantastic place to watch a hockey game.
-Fans enter at concourse level and all of the seats (with the exception of the suites above) are below you.
+Fans enter at the concourse level and all of the seats (except the suites above) are below you.
 Ten sections of green plastic seats line each straightaway.
-The majority of these seats were installed in the summer of 2015, providing much better comfort for fans, Legroom here is about average, and unfortunately there are no cupholders with the seats.
+The majority of these seats were installed in the summer of 2015, providing much better comfort for fans, Legroom here is about average, and unfortunately, there are no cupholders with the seats.

-A new videoboard was installed over center ice in December of 2014.
-The video screens are mainly used to show live action, replays, hype videos, and advertisements.
+A new video board was installed over center ice in December 2014.
+The video screens are mainly used to show live-action, replays, hype videos, and advertisements.
 Standard game stats are shown on digital scoreboards in each corner.
 More advanced stats are included in the ribbon boards along the fascia of the luxury suites and press box.

 Munn Ice Arena is nestled within the heart of the sports complexes at Michigan State.
 Nearby you will find Spartan Stadium, McLane Baseball Stadium, DeMartin Soccer Stadium, and the Breslin Center, among other athletic facilities.